 Following the crash, Josh had Susan drive him to Memorial Hospital in Yakima.
 Josh sought an evaluation in the emergency department for symptoms of whiplash.

-Records retained by Josh and recovered from his digital archive by Cold, with the assistance of digital forensic experts at the firm Eide Bailly, showed he received a prescription for Vicodin.
+Records retained by Josh Powell and recovered from his digital archive by the Cold podcast, with the assistance of digital forensic experts at the firm Eide Bailly, showed he received a prescription for Vicodin.
 Josh was also advised to avoid strenuous activity at work “for 3-4 days.”

 On the second day after the crash, Josh convinced Susan they both needed to see a chiropractor.
 Josh had found one he liked in the Yellow Pages.
 Josh and Susan spent the next two months seeing the chiropractor two or three times per week.
 They also made multiple visits to a massage therapist.